-The following provisions of the Civil Procedure Rules will be assessed at a level covering the Civil Procedure Rules, relevant Practice Direction provisions and the leading case law authorities: CPR 13.3 (cases where the court may set aside or vary default judgment) and CPR 24.2 (grounds for summary judgment) and 24.6 (court's powers when it determines a summary judgment application).
-Relevant case law authorities are considered in paragraphs 13.3.1-13.3.5, paragraphs 24.2.3-24.2.7 and paragraph 24.6.6 of 'Civil Procedure' (the White Book) 2018.
+The following provisions of the Civil Procedure Rules will be assessed at a level covering the Civil Procedure Rules, relevant Practice Direction provisions and the leading case law authorities: CPR 13.3 (cases where the court may set aside or vary judgment entered under Part 12) and CPR 24.2 (grounds for summary judgment) and 24.6 (court's powers when it determines a summary judgment application).
+Relevant case law authorities are considered in paragraphs 13.3.1-13.3.5, paragraphs 24.2.3-24.2.7 and paragraph 24.6.6 of 'Civil Procedure' (the White Book) 2019.